logger

 Lachman - Bio

-Richard is a computer-science graduate of MIT, and holds a masters degree from the MIT Media Lab’s “Interactive Cinema” group.
+Richard completed his doctorate at UNE in Australia studying software recommendation-engines, is a computer-science graduate of MIT, and holds a masters degree from the MIT Media Lab’s “Interactive Cinema” group.
 While at the Media Lab, he worked on networked collaborative entertainment environments and ambient/character-based interfaces, and has published and presented his work in Canada, Japan, Australia, Europe, and across the US.
 In 1994 he worked on “Lurker”, one of the first multi-user narrative experiences to use email, digital video and the fledgling World Wide Web, which made the cover of American Cinematographer magazine.

 Following his time at MIT, Richard developed highly-interactive and emotionally-evocative Artificial Life characters with San Francisco-based company PF Magic.
 After an acquisition by Mattel, Richard served as Lead Designer and Lead Engineer for the Petz line (“Dogz” and “Catz”), with over 3 million units shipped worldwide.
 The Petz series of CD-ROM software received awards from ID Magazine, Communications Arts, and Invision Children’s Entertainment, and has been featured in the New York Times, USA Today and Time Magazine.
 It was also part of an exhibition at the American Museum of the Moving Image in New York.